postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 Following the perspective of Edge 5 on Edge 4 we can see it goes up, while the Edge 4 goes down, the Perspective direction and the Edge 4 direction are opposed.

 - abs_next_right_edge: 4
-- nexr_right_edge: -4 (Perspective direction and Edge 4 direction are opposed)
+- next_right_edge: -4 (Perspective direction and Edge 4 direction are opposed)

 Isolated Edge Case
 >>>>>>>>>>>>>>>>>>